spapjh/PyHockey/README.md

 Things that would be cool to add:
   - [ X ] Different roster/line up per opponent.
-  - [  ] Penalty shootout if tied at the end of 3 periods.
+  - [ X ] Penalty shootout if tied at the end of 3 periods.
   - [  ] League system that would also display the league table after every game